aimacode/aima-java/README.md

 ### CURRENT (Rewrite of chapters 3 to 6)
 #### Chp 3
 * Different types of Search APIs (i.e SearchActionsFunction, SearchStateFunction, SearchActionFunction) for different use cases.
-* Re-introduce better composition mechanism into search algorithm implementations to reduce amount of inheritance required.
 * Add Bidirectional Search implementation.
-* GraphPrioritySearch and TreePrioritySearch potentially need a better mechanism for determining state containment and removal of a node with a lower priority.
+* GraphPriorityQueueSearch and TreePriorityQueueSearch potentially need a better mechanism for determining state containment and removal of a node with a lower priority.
 * Recursive-Best-First-Search - look to improve/tidy up implementation.